U.N. nuclear watchdog could be in North Korea within weeks of a deal

 “Our inspectors have had access to all the sites and locations in Iran which they needed to visit,” Amano said.

+Separately, the South Korean defence minister told reporters in Washington that it was too early to tell whether activity near the Dongchang-ri site in North Korea was preparation for an actual missile launch or was just to “add another card” in Pyongyang’s negotiation strategy.

+Last month, South Korean intelligence agencies said they had detected signs that North Korea was restoring part of the Dongchang-ri missile launch site it tore down.

-Reporting by Michelle Nichols at the United Nations; Editing by James Dalgleish
+Reporting by Michelle Nichols at the United Nations; Additional reporting by Idrees Ali in Washington; Editing by James Dalgleish